NottingHack/rules/membership-of-the-hackspace.rst

 Any person of the age of 18 can join the hackspace, by visiting on a open night, providing correct details and setting up and maintaining a monthly payment into our nominated bank account.

-The amount you pay into the Hackspace is your own choice, however we ask that you contribute more than you take away, for information; **the average costs per hour to run the hackspace can be seen `here <http://cost.of.hacking.link>`_ ** on our Cost of hacking page.
+The amount you pay into the Hackspace is your own choice, however we ask that you contribute more than you take away, for information; **the average costs per hour to run the hackspace can be seen on our** `Cost of hacking page <http://nottinghack.org.uk/tools/costposter/>`_ .

 Members who need to contribute more to the Hackspace may be asked to do so.